polklin/CERN_project/README.md

 # CERN_project
-GANs for simulation of electromagnetic showers in the ATLAS calorimeter
+GANs for simulation of electromagnetic showers in the ATLAS calorimeter.
+Details of my project are in the file Report.pdf

 1) MNIST.py